mieweb/docs/content/resources/system-specifications/ehr-certification/real-world-testing/real-world-testing-results-2022.md

 #### Discussion

 As expected, there was very low usage.
 XDM packages that were processed included packages from standard regular testing.
-Add a brief summary of how data changed across quarters.

 ### Measure 18: Data Export